edukado-interreto/tradukejo/README.md

 $ npm run build
 ```

-The whole `vue-translation-interface` is unnecessary in production.
+The whole `vue-translation-interface` folder is unnecessary in production.

 ## Apache configuration